NSClient++ REST API

 Integrations

-- check_nscp_api included in Icinga 2 v2.7.
+- check_nscp_api — included in Icinga 2 v2.7.

-- centreon_plugins included in centreon plugins project.
+- centreon_plugins — included in the Centreon plugin project.

 References

-- Icinga Blog: NSClient++ 0.5.0, REST API and Icinga 2 integration
+- Icinga blog — NSClient++ 0.5.0, REST API and Icinga 2 integration